ThePatShea/media-aggregator-for-university-clubs/README.md

 #### Disclaimers
 1. I made most of my commits on this repo using another Github account called "campus-bubble".
 This was the account I used back when I was still working with my old company.
 If you'd like to verify this, please contact Campus Bubble's Chief of Product, Giovanni Hobbins: giovanni@campusbubble.com

 2. I built this web app when I was first learning how to make large products.
 I didn’t understand the importance of using an MVC framework back then, so I invented my own structure.
 As a result, you may find it difficult to find your way around the directory structure.
-To see my more recent creations that utilize MVC and MV* frameworks, please visit these two repos:
+To see my more recent creations that utilize MVC and MV* frameworks, please visit these repos:
   - [Internal University Social Network](https://github.com/ThePatShea/internal-university-social-network)
   - [Advanced Internal University Social Network](https://github.com/ThePatShea/advanced-internal-university-social-network)